What Is an Arm’s Length Sale in Real Estate?

 Regulatory, Legal, and Professional Considerations

 Non-arm’s length transactions can also present conflicts of interest for real estate professionals like appraisers, agents, and brokers.
 These professions often have mandatory ethical standards that include acting impartially and providing unbiased advice to their clients.
-Working on arm-in-arm sales can compromise their professional ethics.
+Working on non-arm's length sales can compromise their professional ethics.

 An arm's length sale may be required in specific situations to ensure fairness, transparency, and compliance with regulations.
 Here are some examples.